beardnecks/templates/README.md

-# Cloudformation Templates
+# CloudFormation Templates
-The master template will initiate the nested stacks to create the pipeline.
+The master template will initiate the nested stacks to create a pipeline in AWS CodePipeline.

-# Templates
-The templates must be uploaded to an S3 bucket.

-# Parameters
-All parameters will be passed to the Master CFN tempalte which will then assign the correct values to the correct templates
+## IAM Policy
+The master templates creates a `DevOpsLogViewPolicy` and `DevOpsLogViewGroup` that admins can use to give developers read only access to the pipeline created in the stack.
+The user will be able to view the execution state, history and logs of the pipeline, but will not have rights to modify, stop, run or otherwise affect the pipeline.
+It also does not provide access to other parts of the AWS account

-# Example
+# Deployment Example
 ## Preparation
 The pipelines have several configurable parameters.
 Configure all the environment variables below in your terminal environment before moving on.
 ```bash